Build telehealth into anything you ship.

 Use Qualiphy's pre-vetted compounding pharmacy network.
 Bundled, all-inclusive pricing.
 Qualiphy handles fulfillment and ships directly to the patient.
 Best for GLP-1, peptide, and other recurring Rx programs.

-Workflow: call /partner_pharmacy_list to see available pharmacies and their pharmacy_id, then optionally call /partner_pharmacy_treatment_packages to get an order_set_id for a specific dosage.
-Pass both into your /exam_invite payload.
+Workflow: call /partner_pharmacy_list with your Rx exam_ids + patient_state to see available pharmacies and their pharmacy_id, then optionally call /partner_pharmacy_treatment_packages (same parameters plus pharmacy_ids) to get an order_set_id for a specific package.
+Pass pharmacy_id + order_set_id into your /exam_invite payload.

 Custom pharmacy